 The Stochastic oscillator evaluates the market speed by determining the relative position of the closing prices within the maximum and minimum price range over the specified number of days.
-Globally speaking, the indicator deducts the price over the certain period from the current price.
-For example, the Stochastic oscillator (adjusted to the period of 14 days) displays the closing prices position within the maximum and minimum price range over the last 14 days.
+Globally speaking, the indicator deducts the price over a certain period from the current price.
+For example, the Stochastic oscillator (adjusted to the period of 14 days) displays the closing price position within the maximum and minimum price range over the last 14 days.

 When you start using the oscillator, the system will ask you to customize the following settings.

 - %K period—The %K period is the main period of the oscillator displayed in one full line.

 - %D period—The %D period is the period of the moving average applied relatively to the %K period and displayed in the dashed red line.